A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Theoretical Analysis

 \section{Theoretical Analysis}

-Our theoretical analysis aims to formally characterize the stability of representation propagation in TBMs and SSMs, providing mechanistic insight into their empirical differences.
-We focus on the expected value of the stability metric $\mathbb{E}[\text{St}^2]$ (Eq.~\ref{eq:st-formula}) over a single layer ($L=1$) to compare the stability of TBM and SSM, and we then generalize the result to depth-$L$ in Appendix~\ref{appdx:theory-generalization}.
-For SSMs, we use \texttt{Mamba}'s formulas as a representative case study for SSM to compare their behavior rigorously.
+We provide a theoretical analysis to explain our empirical patterns observed in \Cref{sec:empircal-analysis}.
+We start on the expected value of the layer-global variance metric $\mathbb{E}[V_\text{glob}^2]$ (Eq.~\ref{eq:st-formula}) over a single layer ($L=1$) to compare the variance of TBM and SSM, then generalize the result to $L$-layer model in Appendix~\ref{appdx:theory-generalization}.
+For TBMs, we analyze a simplified single-head self-attention + FFN block (Eq.~\ref{eq:transformer-eq}); For SSMs, we use \texttt{Mamba}'s formulas as a representative case study.